Exercise Blog Series, Part 2: Feeling Depressed? Ask your doctor about exercise.

 There were no differences between groups.

 In other words, when you looked at outcomes (remember, outcomes for this study are HAM-D and BDI scores) from everyone in the study, you couldn’t tell the difference between someone who took pills only from someone who only exercised!
-Furthermore, across all groups at least 60% of people went into remittance – that means they no longer had the MDD diagnosis.
+Furthermore, across all groups at least 60% of people went into remission – that means they no longer had the MDD diagnosis.

 That’s pretty remarkable.
 Most people know that exercise is a good idea when it comes to a healthy lifestyle.
 The idea, however, that exercise is just as effective as medication and could put depression into remission?
 That probably comes as a bit more of a surprise.